digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ### Enabling Proxy Protocol

 Proxy protocol enables a `L4 Load Balancer` to communicate with the original `client IP`.
 For this to work we need to configure both `DigitalOcean Load Balancer` and `AES`.
-After deploying the `Services` as seen earlier in the tutorial and manually enabling the `proxy protocol` you need to deploy a specific `Ambassador Module` to enable `AES` to use the proxy protocol.
+After deploying the `Services` as seen earlier in the tutorial and manually enabling the `proxy protocol`, you need to deploy a specific `Ambassador Module` to enable `AES` to use the proxy protocol.
 An `AES` restart is needed for the configuration to take effect.

 For more details please follow the examples from the official [DigitalOcean Cloud Controller Manager](https://github.com/digitalocean/digitalocean-cloud-controller-manager/tree/master/docs/controllers/services/examples) documentation.

 You can create a load balancer with `Proxy` support by using the `DO` web console.
-If you navigate to the advanced settings page of the `Load Balancer` associated with your `Kubernetes` cluster there's a dedicated section for it.
+If you navigate to the `Advanced Settings` page of the `Load Balancer` associated with your `Kubernetes` cluster there's a dedicated section for it.

 Please visit the [LB with Proxy Protocol enabled](https://www.digitalocean.com/community/questions/how-to-set-up-nginx-ingress-for-load-balancers-with-proxy-protocol-support) page for more information about this option.

-You can enable proxy support in the Ambassador stack by using the below configuration:
+You can enable proxy support in the `Ambassador` stack by using the below configuration:

 ```bash
 cat << EOF | kubectl apply -f -